 The universe of exchange-traded funds (ETFs) is awash in low-fee products, and the space is growing as issuers reduce their fees to lure investors.

-Income-seeking investors do not have to pay up to access high dividend ETFs.
-In fact, numerous high dividend ETFs can be considered inexpensive, which is an important point for income investors looking to keep more of those dividends and invested capital.
-High dividend ETFs are often embraced by long-term investors and over the long-term, lower fees can mean better outcomes for investors.
+Income-seeking investors do not have to pay up to access high-dividend ETFs.
+In fact, numerous high-dividend ETFs can be inexpensive, which is an important point for income investors looking to keep more of those dividends and a higher share of their invested capital.
+High-dividend ETFs are often embraced by long-term investors and over the long-term, lower fees can mean better outcomes for investors.

-Here are some of the lowest of the low-fee, high dividend ETFs for income-minded investors to consider.
+Here are some high-dividend ETFs, with very low fees, for income-minded investors to consider.